-of what you want to get, time is of the essence, you wouldn’t want to waste even one second of your 24 hours gathering a list of items you’ve been wanting to get since January.
+Time is of the essence, you wouldn’t want to waste even one second of your 24 hours gathering a list of items you’ve been wanting to get since January.
 However, you need to be careful, our list is never going to end, mine seems to be getting longer each day.
-I’m not just buying personal items like make up or clothing but also for my home like rugs, a tv etc. Remember to limit your list to what’s most important and budget, budget, budget!
-You don’t want to overspend in just one day..
+I’m not just buying personal items like makeup or clothing but also for my home like rugs, a tv, etc. Remember to limit your list to what’s most important and keep checking for promo codes!
+You don’t want to overspend in just one day…

 Plan where to shop

-Check out the products in store
+Check out the products in the store

 This is the time of the year that return policies are tweaked a little.
 Most stores do not accept returns for accessories such as earrings, jewelry, hats – which I completely understand.
 Some may even extend their return policies due to the holidays, nevertheless, make sure you keep an eye out for them.
 And don’t forget to keep your receipts!